AustenLamacraft/Theories-of-Quantum-Matter/docs/_problems/Problems4.md

 \Psi(x_1,\ldots,x_N) = \prod_{j<k}\exp\left(-\frac{\abs{c}}{2}\abs{x_j-x_k}\right),\quad x_1<x_2<\cdots <x_N
 $$

 Show that this is a Bethe state, find the Bethe roots, and calculate the energy.
+Compare with the prediction of the Gross--Pitaevskii equation found in [Problem Set 2]({{ site.baseurl }}/problems/Problems2/).

 ## Density Correlations in Lieb--Liniger